Spudley/plg_user_notifyactivation/README.md

 Where the action is carried out by someone other than the account holder, the notes try to include information about who that person was.
 This applies to the actions done by admin users.
 In the case of the two actions done on the admin panel, the system can work this out by getting the user details for the logged in admin user.
 However in the case of the admin activation link, the admin user does not need to be logged in for it to work.
 All admin users are sent the same link, so for this event we cannot tell which admin user completed the activation; just that it was done by one of them.
 The other events done by admin users do require the admin user to be logged in, and thus the plugin can report who did them.

+In addition, as of version 2.1, the plugin can also send users an email notifying them of their account being created or activated by an administrator.

 Version History
 ----------------
 * 1.0.0     2016-07-03: Initial release.
 * 1.0.1     2016-07-14: Bug fixes: Now works in all three scenarios.
 * 2.0.0     2016-12-13: Made it work with the "Administrator" option for new account activation.
+* 2.1.0     2017-01-30: Added ability to send activation emails.

 Installation